bmoren/jQuery-Generative-Engines/README.md

   $('.box').populate({
     random: true, //TRUE: random placement in the whole page.
 FALSE: standard block level hierarchy.
-    direction: 'forward' //direction params: forward, backward, random, non-repeating-random // forward appends the next child element, top to bottom, to the screen. //backward appends the next child element, bottom to top, to the screen. //random appends a random child element to the screen. //non-repeating-random appends a random child element to the screen, but will never have the chance to give you the same 2 child elements in a row.
+    direction: 'forward', //direction params: forward, backward, random, non-repeating-random // forward appends the next child element, top to bottom, to the screen. //backward appends the next child element, bottom to top, to the screen. //random appends a random child element to the screen. //non-repeating-random appends a random child element to the screen, but will never have the chance to give you the same 2 child elements in a row.
+    hide: true //Hides the parent and child elements when the method is called, useful if you do not want to show the original content and have it appear out of nowhere.
   })

 })

 </script>